arturadib/botio/README.md

 #### What's a typical Bot.io workflow?

-1. User submits a pull request
+1. User submits pull request
-2. Bot detects new PR and fires up the test suite
+2. Reviewers think the code is desirable, so they fire up the bot by leaving special comment
-3. Bot writes comment back to PR containing test result
+3. Bot runs the tests/builds and writes back to PR with results

-4. Reviewers either merge or ask for revision based on the test result
+Reviewers can then either merge or ask for further revision based on bot results.

 #### I don't want to use Bot.io anymore.
 How do I uninstall the Github hooks installed by Bot.io?

-Go to your Github Account Settings > Service Hooks > Post-Receive URLs and disable the URL corresponding to the IP of your machine.
+On Github, go to Account Settings > Service Hooks > Post-Receive URLs and disable the URL corresponding to the IP of your machine.
+(Don't forget to save it).

 #### How many concurrent tests can I run?